crodriguez4443/dende-arts-site/src/blog/cajue-vou-mandar-leco/index.md

 ## Song Explanation:

 The introduction opens by addressing "Seu Capoeira," a term of respect for a master or esteemed practitioner.
 The song recounts a roda on a moonlit night, aluding to a mystical or magical scene.
 In this roda, a practitioner performs a "meia-lua" (half-moon kick) but receives a "cabeçada" (headbutt) in return.
 This line highlights the amazing moments that often in the roda and make people go "oooh" and "aaaah".
-Lastly, the singer expresses their pride in being part of the roda and their connection to Bahia, which they describe as a "very blessed land".
-This description underscores the deep heritage and spiritual connection practitioners feel to capoeira's origins.
+Lastly, the singer expresses their pride in being part of the roda and their connection to Bahia, which they describe as a “very blessed land”.
+This description underscores the deep heritage and spiritual connection practitioners feel to capoeira’s origins.

 The refrains "Vou mandar lecô" and "Vou mandar loiá," literally means that I send "leco" and I send "loiá".
 It's not clear who these poeple are in the song, but they are sent to bring cashews.
 Why cachews?